-The purpose of the Credit Guarantee Scheme for SMEs (BMKB) is to stimulate credit provision to small and medium-size enterprises (SME or MKB in Dutch).
-The scheme is designed for companies with a maximum of 250 employees (FTE) with a year turnover up to € 50 mln or a balance sheet total up to € 43 mln and includes most professional entrepreneurs.
+The purpose of the Credit Guarantee Scheme for SMEs (BMKB) is to stimulate credit provision to small and mediumsize enterprises (SME or MKB in Dutch).
+The scheme is designed for companies with a maximum of 250 employees (FTE) with a year turnover up to \in 50 million or a balance sheet total up to € 43 million and includes most professional entrepreneurs.
 If the entrepreneur is unable to provide the bank with sufficient security or collateral to secure a loan, the bank can appeal to the BMKB for the necessary guarantees.
 The government will then, under certain conditions, provide the security for part of the credit amount.
 This reduces the level of the bank's risk exposure and increases the creditworthiness of the entrepreneur.
 Start-up and innovative companies can profit from additional favourable conditions.
 The maximum amount guaranteed by the government until 30 June 2022 is € 1.5 million.
 A government guarantee of 90% applies for the Credit Guarantee Scheme for SMEs (BMKB).
+The government has introduced temporary enhanced Corona conditions for use of the scheme.